SkyLog Pilots Personal Logbook Software was first published in 1996 it

 We embrace new technologies as they reach a critical mass and SkyLog

-watch in the emerging PDA/Phone technologies so that when the time is
+watch on emerging mobile phone technologies so that when the time is

 At SkyLog we never stand still, to stay in front we constantly evaluate